-- These options were granted under our 2014 option plan and vested in equal monthly installments over forty-eight months from the date of grant.
-(1) - These options were granted under our 2014 option plan and will vested in equal monthly installments over forty-eight months from the date of grant, May 6, 2020. - (2) (3) These options were granted under our 2014 option plan and under the Company's LTIP, which went into effect on March 17, 2021.
-Options awarded under this program vest upon the achievement of reaching certain market equity and performance-based milestones and have an exercise price of \$19.00. - These options were granted under our 2014 option plan and will vest in equal monthly installments over forty-eight months from the date of grant, March 17, 2021.
-(4)
+(1) These options were granted under our 2014 option plan and became fully vested on May 5, 2024.

+(2) These options were granted under our 2014 option plan and under the Company's LTIP, which went into effect on March 17, 2021.
+Options awarded under this program vest upon the achievement of reaching certain market equity and performance-based milestones and have an exercise price of \$19.00.